open-telemetry/opentelemetry-specification/specification/tracing-api.md

 The Span interface MUST provide:
 - An API to set attributes where the attribute properties are passed as arguments.
-This SHOULD be called `SetAttribute`.
+This MAY be called `SetAttribute`.
 To avoid extra allocations some implementations may offer a separate API for each of the possible value types.

 Note that the OpenTelemetry project documents certain ["standard